Toyota's CEO-to-be outlines leadership team bullish on EVs

 AP Business Writer

-TOKYO (AP) — Koji Sato, who was appointed the next president at Japan’s top automaker Toyota, introduced a management team Monday that he said will lead an aggressive push on electric vehicles.
+TOKYO (AP) — The next president at Japan’s top automaker Toyota, Koji Sato, introduced a management team Monday that he said will lead an aggressive push on electric vehicles.

 Sato stressed that “electrification” is a key theme for his team and promised to develop a totally new, next-generation electric vehicle by 2026.

-“Lexus will lead the move,” he told reporters at a hastily called news conference in Tokyo.
+“Lexus will lead the move,” he told reporters at a news conference in Tokyo.
 “I see myself as the captain of the soccer team.”

 In a presentation, Sato listed the various executives, each with different responsibilities, such as carbon neutrality, safety technology, as well as overseeing regions like North America and Asia.

+Hiroki Nakajima, who now oversees mid-size vehicles, was named executive vice president overseeing technology.
+Yoichi Miyazaki, who has been overseeing business operations, was named chief financial officer.

-The selection of Sato, currently Toyota’s chief branding officer, as the next chief executive was announced last month.
-The new leadership takes the helm on April 1.
+The selection of Sato, now Toyota’s chief branding officer, as the next chief executive was announced last month.
+The new leadership takes the helm April 1.

 Toyota, which makes the Prius hybrid and Camry sedan, has billed the move as an effort to stay abreast of social changes like electrification.
 At times it has been seen as lagging its rivals in EVs.